Skip to main content

 The groundwater standards for mercury were adopted in Cycle 1 (1985).

-Mercury is a naturally occurring metal that is used in a number of industrial and household products.
-The nervous system is very sensitive to all forms of mercury.
-Studies among people have shown that high levels of mercury exposure can permanently damage the brain, kidneys, and developing babies.
+Mercury is a naturally occurring metal that is used in many industrial and household products.
+Studies have shown that high levels of mercury can damage the brain and kidneys and affect development.

 Methanol